Kasane Teto: Synthesizer V

-For the 15th anniversary of Teto on 1 April 2023, Japanese software developer AH-Software announced they would be partnering with Twindrill and Crypton Future Media to produce a Synthesizer V AI voice database for the character, its first full commercial release.
+For the 15th anniversary of Teto on 1 April 2023, Japanese software developer AH-Software announced they would be partnering with TwinDrill and Crypton Future Media to produce a Synthesizer V AI voicebank for the character, its first full commercial release.
 On 3 April 2023, Kasane Teto AI version 104 was announced.
 For the occasion, a significant redesign was made, giving Teto a new outfit to stand apart from being a Hatsune Miku parody.
 The deep learning technology in Synthesizer V made use of singing from the voice provider rather than concatenative phoneme samples like UTAU.
-This allowed for cleaner, more natural synthesis and various features such as "vocal modes" for expression and the ability to sing in any language that Synthesizer V AI supports via "cross-lingual synthesis".
+This allowed for cleaner, more natural and realistic synthesis and various features such as "vocal modes" for expression and the ability to sing in any language that Synthesizer V AI supports via "cross-lingual synthesis".
 Synthesizer V AI Kasane Teto was released on 27 April 2023, and has received frequent updates.
-A limited "lite" voice database for the same software was released soon after on 8 May 2023, available for free download.
+A limited "lite" voicebank for the same software was released soon after on 8 May 2023, available for free download.

-On 30 October 2025, AH-Software announced Kasane Teto would be releasing for Synthesizer V Studio 2 and releasing on 27 November 2025.
+On 30 October 2025, AH-Software announced a Kasane Teto voicebank for Synthesizer V 2 AI, which was released on 27 November 2025.